HuiGuanLab/DL-DKD/README.md

 ## Reference
 ```
-@inproceedings{dong2022prvr,
+@inproceedings{dong2023DLDKD,
-title = {Partially Relevant Video Retrieval},
+title = {Dual Learning with Dynamic Knowledge Distillation for Partially Relevant Video Retrieval},
-author = {Jianfeng Dong and Xianke Chen and Minsong Zhang and Xun Yang and Shujie Chen and Xirong Li and Xun Wang},
+author = {Jianfeng Dong and Minsong Zhang and Zheng Zhang and Xianke Chen and Daizong Liu and Xiaoye Qu and Xun Wang and Baolong Liu},
-booktitle = {Proceedings of the 30th ACM International Conference on Multimedia},
+booktitle = {IEEE International Conference on Computer Vision},
-year = {2022},
+year = {2023},
 }
 ```
 ## Acknowledgement